We're back with Part 3 of the search for the Best Essential Oils Company.

 Just because there is a certificate doesn't mean that is what is being sold.

-– “Complete distillations” or “redistillation” vs “first distillations”.
-While there is no official standard for how oils are distilled, here is very interesting information showing how one gets a “candy cane-like” smell when distilling peppermint oil.
-Apparently if you distill it at a higher temperature or pressure, or redistill, you get this same “candy”-like smell.
+- "Complete distillations" or "redistillation" vs "first distillations".
+Apparently, if you distill it at a higher temperature or pressure, or redistill, you get this same "candy"-like smell.
 I will refer to this later.

 - I have also heard about oils being reheated to make them smell more palatable.
 Remember we said "low temperature"?